YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

    DEFAULT ^ABC Owned by PID= 3657 which is an existing process Request PID= 3685 which is an existing process

-This output shows that the process belonging to John with PID 3657 currently owns the lock for global variable ^ABC and PID of Tom has requested the ownership of that lock.
+This output shows that the process belonging to Mary with PID 3657 currently owns the lock for global variable ^ABC and PID of Ken has requested the ownership of that lock.
 You can use this mechanism to create an application logic that adhere to your concurrent access protocols.

 ++++++++++++++++++++++++++++++++++++++++++++
 Exercise 2: Rectifying a deadlock situation
 ++++++++++++++++++++++++++++++++++++++++++++

-Now, consider another situation when both these users (John and Tom) have to update two text files.
-While an update is in progress, a YottaDB/GT.M LOCK should prevent the other user from LOCKing that file.
+Now, consider another situation when both these users (Mary and Ken) have to update two text files.
+While an update is in progress, a YottaDB LOCK should prevent the other user from LOCKing that file.
 In some cases, a deadlock occurs when both users cannot move forward because they do not release their current LOCKs before adding additional LOCKs.

 A deadlock situation can occur in the following situation:

 .. parsed-literal::
-   John           Tom
+   Mary           Ken
    LOCK +file_1   LOCK +file_2
    LOCK +file_2   LOCK +file_1